 - We must have skill and knowledge.
-We must have training and experiences, also right equipment.
+We must have training and experience, also the right equipment.
 We must have proper ammunition, and enough.
 We dare not underestimate opponents.
 Our INTELLIGENCE DEPARTMENT is a vital factor.

 - Give it a name.
 The advertiser who gives them (products) meaning never needs to share his advantage.

-- The greatest profits are made on great volume at small profit.
+- The greatest profits are made on great volume at a small profit.

 - A high price is unimportant.
 A high profit is essential.

-- A high price product is considered above ordinary.
+- A high price product is considered above the ordinary.

 - Competition must be considered.
 What are the forces against you?
-What they have in price or quality or claims to weight in against your appeal?
+What they have in price or quality or claims to weigh in against your appeal?

 - We can not go after thousands of men until we learn how to win one.

-- There’s nearly always something impressive which others have not told.
+- There’s nearly always something impressive that others have not told.
 We must discover it.
-We must have seeming advantage.
+We must have a seeming advantage.
 People don’t quite habits without reason.

 - Advertising without this preparation is like a waterfall going to waste.
 The power might be there, but it is not made effective.

 - Advertising often looks very simple.
-Thousands of men claim ability to do it.
+Thousands of men claim the ability to do it.
 And there is still a wide impression that many men can.
-As a results, must advertising goes by favor.
+As a result, most advertising goes by favor.
 But the men who know realize that the problems are many and as important as the problems in building a skyscraper.
 And many of them lie in foundations.

 12 – Use of samples (product-led growth)

-- THE product itself should be it own best salesman.
+- THE product itself should be its own best salesman.
 Not the product along, but the product plus a mental impression, and atmosphere which you place around it.
-However, expensive, they usually from the cheapest selling method.
+However, expensive, they usually form the cheapest selling method.

 - PLG: bear in mind that you are the seller.
-Your are the one courting interest.
+You are the one courting interest.
 Then don’t make it difficult to exhibit that interest.